ThePhD/sol2/docs/source/tutorial/tutorial-top.rst

 tutorial
 ========

 Take some time to learn the framework with thse tutorials.
 But, if you need to get going FAST, try using the :doc:`quick 'n' dirty<all-the-things>` approach and your browser's / editors search function.
+It will also serve you well to look at all the `examples`_, which have recently gotten a bit of an overhaul to contain more relevant work.

 .. toctree::